 WHAT IS A PLOT PLAN?
 A plot plan is a two-dimensional drawing of the lot on which the construction will take place.
 The plot plans should be drawn on an 8½" by 11" piece of paper.
 The actual dimensions of the lot and exact locations and size of any present and proposed buildings must be indicated.
 The plan should also include the yard setbacks.
 That is the distance between the edge of the structures and the nearest lot line.
 While not drawn to scale, the plot plan must show the distances indicated in number of feet.

 WHEN WILL THE PERMIT BE ISSUED?
-The building permit will be issued within a week of the submittal of the completed application and plot plan.
+The building permit will be issued within 2 weeks of the submittal of the completed application and plot plan.
 The building inspector will issue the permit as long as the proposed construction does not violate any zoning or building ordinance.
 New York State law requires us to check for proof of workers' compensation and disability benefits coverage for all contractors prior to the issuance of any permits.
-HOW

 HOW LONG IS A BUILDING PERMIT VALID?
 A building permit is a valid for 12 months (1 year) from the date it is issued.
 If construction is not started within 6 months of issuance, the permit is voided.
 Construction that takes longer than 12 months requires a permit renewal.

 WHERE SHOULD THE BUILDING PERMIT BE DISPLAYED?
 The permit must be displayed in a prominent place, like a front window, at the address stated on the permit.
 The permit should be displayed during the entire period of construction.

 WHAT INSPECTIONS ARE REQUIRED?
 You must notify the inspector as spelled out on the permit application.
 No work should be covered until inspected.
 Inspectors have up to 3 days to respond to an inspection request.